-Yes, the Records department will review your transcript and tell you which courses you can transfer to the program.
-Your official college transcript should be sent to the Records Office for evaluation.
+Yes, once admitted to the college, the Records department will review your transcript and notify you regarding which courses will transfer to the program.
+An official college transcript should be sent to the Records Office for evaluation.

 - I already have my bachelor's degree, what do I do?

 If you want to become a professional therapist (OTR) then select an appropriate master's program.
 You may choose to complete some prerequisites at Rockland Community College.
 Visit www.aota.org.
 They have a listing of all associate, master and doctorate programs according to state.